 Join YPT along the Karakoram Highway from Pakistan to China!

-This must be one of the ultimate road trips in the world.
+This is one of the ultimate road trips in the world.
 From Pakistan’s cultural capital Lahore to the ancient Uyghur city of Kashgar in China.
-During this trip you will travel from the plains of the Punjab countryside to the mountains of the Himalayas.
-Not a trip for the faint hearted!
+During this trip, you will travel from the plains of the Punjab countryside to the mountains of the Himalayas.
+Not a trip for the faint-hearted!

 This incredible tour is taking place along the soon to be developed China-Pakistan Economic Corridor, so it’s best to get in before the Chinese developers do!
 As always there are discounts for return Pioneers

 Arrival at your convenience in the city of Lahore, Pakistan’s second-biggest city and the provincial capital of Punjab

 Meet the group and your guide at 8pm at our centrally located hotel in the cultural capital of Pakistan, Lahore

 Visit the Lahore Fort- this stunning fort has almost 500 hundred years of history and has seen several different eras come and go.

 Visit the neary Badshahi Mosque- Perhaps the most emblematic building of Pakistan.
 The mosque was Completed in 1673 and remained the largest in what is now Pakistan until the completion of Faisal Mosque in 1986.